 Program overview

-The Bachelor of Arts and Science in Philosophy & Psychology is structured to provide a comprehensive education over a four-year period.
-The program includes:
+The Bachelor of Arts and Science in Philosophy & Psychology is designed to provide a comprehensive education over a four-year period.
+The program structure includes:

 • Core courses in both philosophy and psychology